sentioxyz/iota/dev-tools/iota-private-network/experiments/README.md

-# Network Disruption & Fuzz Testing
+# Network Disruption & Fuzz Testing Suite

-This collection of Bash scripts enables automated network perturbation experiments on an IOTA private validator network.
-Use these scripts to simulate various failure scenarios and measure system resilience.
+This suite of Bash scripts automates network perturbation experiments against an IOTA private validator network.
+Use them to simulate failures and measure system resilience.

 ## Prerequisites